 - Customer Service – As a business owner running an eCommerce store, you don’t have the excess time available to respond to every email, review and question.
 But your customers require that level of service if your business is going to thrive.
 You want your customers to feel valued and return to make future purchases.
 With stellar customer service, this can become a real possibility.
 This is definitely a task worth outsourcing if you are looking to hire a freelancer for your Amazon store.

 - Ads Manager – Running any successful ad campaign is an “art” best left to an “artist.”
-If you try to run your own ads without any experience or training, you may end up getting a poor return on investment.
+If you try to run your own ads without any experience or onboarding, you may end up getting a poor return on investment.
 Many business owners take their hand at running ads only to later outsource it to a professional.
 By choosing to hire a freelancer for your Amazon store that knows his or her way around marketing and ads, you may end up earning more money right away.

 - Social Media Management – Social media is a must for almost every business in existence today, especially if your business is predominantly online.
 The online world is dominated by social media, and you don’t want to miss the opportunity to snag thousands of customers waiting in all of the various social media platforms.
 However, social media can be a giant time commitment.
 Hiring a online worker to manage your accounts ensures they are kept up to date with the best content and frees up your time for building your business.